Refractive errors are the most common type of eye disorder.

 Single vision lenses correct one field of vision, near or far.
 Doctors prescribe them to nearsighted or farsighted patients.

 Bifocal lenses have separate sections for near and far sight correction.
-They are usually prescribed to patients who have presbyopia and an additional refractive error such as myopia, hyperopia, or astigmatism.
+They’re usually prescribed to patients who have presbyopia and an additional refractive error, such as:

-Trifocals have sections for near, intermediate, and far distant correction.
-The drawback of trifocals and bifocals is that there are lines between each section of vision correction, making it difficult for the eye to adjust at first.
+Trifocals have sections for near, intermediate, and far-distant correction.
+The drawback of trifocals and bifocals is that there are lines between each section of vision correction.
+This can make it difficult for the eye to adjust at first.

-Progressive, or multifocal, lenses provide the same correction as bifocal and trifocals, but without the lines separating the sections of distance correction.
+Progressive, or multifocal, lenses provide the same correction as bifocal and trifocals.
+The advantage is that multifocal lenses don’t have lines separating the sections of distance correction.

 Contact lenses can also treat refractive errors.
 There is a large variety of contact lenses available, the most common being: